Floorp-Projects/Floorp/remote/doc/Prefs.md

 are, in descending order of severity, `Trace`, `Debug`, `Config`, `Info`, `Warn`, `Error`, and `Fatal`.
 Note that the value is treated case-sensitively.

+### `remote.log.truncate`

+Defines whether long log messages should be truncated.
+Defaults to true.